Central African Republic

 After Séléka took power, Michel Djotodia was installed as president, making him the first Muslim leader in CAR’s history.
 President Djotodia then set up a transitional government and began paving the way for new elections and the formation of a new government.
 During the political transition, remnants of the old government began to incite violence within the Christian communities against Muslim populations, in an effort to destroy Séléka’s support.
 Thousands of Muslims were forced to flee their homes while thousands of others were slaughtered by local Christian militias.
 This, in turn, led to targeted attacks against Christian civilians, continuing the cycle of violence.

-In an attempt to restore order to the CAR, President Djotodia stepped down in 2014 and Catherine Samba-Panza, a Christian, took power.
+In an attempt to restore order in CAR, President Djotodia stepped down in 2014 and Catherine Samba-Panza, a Christian, took power.
 Despite the political transition, violence has continued, with both religious communities facing daily attacks.
-While the conflict has not yet been labeled a genocide, growing sectarian violence in the region may turn the CAR into the world’s next Rwanda or Darfur.
+While the conflict has not yet been labeled genocide, growing sectarian violence in the region underscores that CAR is at grave risk.

 Timeline of critical events in the Central African Republic

 1993 – Ange-Félix Patassé elected president, ending years of military rule.

 1997 – Bangui Agreements – peace agreement between rebel groups and government of CAR

 1998 – UN Mission in the Central African Republic (MINURCA) was established.